HackerYou/HYFallBootcamp2014/1-HTML-CSS/12-best_practices.md

 * OSX impage compression tool: <http://imageoptim.com/>

 Even with compression tools, it's still a good idea to crop your images to an appropriate dimension before using them on the web.
 Users shouldn't have to download a 2000px hi-res photo if it's only going to be 200px wide on their screen.

+##Use a CSS preprocessor
+Use a CSS preprocessor like [Sass](http://sass-lang.com/) to be organized and more efficient by using variables, nesting, mixins and many more features.
+Download a sample for setting up your <a href="examples/refactoring/sass-example.zip" class="exercise">Sass files (zip)</a>.

 ## Automating your Optimizations